Skip to main content

 Things to Watch Out For

-- Combined entitlement cap: If a child is eligible for both transferred Post-9/11 GI Bill benefits (from the deceased service member) and the Fry Scholarship, the combined total of both benefits cannot exceed 36 months.
+• Combined entitlement cap: If a child is eligible for both transferred Post-9/11 GI Bill benefits (from the deceased service member) and the Fry Scholarship, the combined cap depends on the date of death.
+If the parent died on or after August 1, 2011, the combined total cannot exceed 48 months.
+If the parent died before that date, the combined total cannot exceed 81 months.
 Using months from one reduces the other.

 How to Apply